lmullen/jsr/_source/issues/vol13/seales.markdown

 twentieth century Baptist congregation to what they considered the true New Testament church of early Christianity.
-In that way, the practice transcended time and space and transported the believer back to the very moment when Paul baptized Jesus.
+In that way, the practice transcended time and space and transported the believer back to the very moment when Paul was immersed.
 Baptists like Hinton ladled the baptismal river and poured it into the city church.

 ### Church Authority and Racial Segregation ###